phanxipang/fansipan/docs/basic/requests.md

 ### Sending Request without Connector

-While Atlas's typical setup of a connector and requests is great, sometimes all you need is to make a single request to a service.
+While the typical setup of a connector and requests is great, sometimes all you need is to make a single request to a service.
 For scenarios like these, you may create a "`ConnectorlessRequest`" instead of making a connector and a single request.
 This saves you from having to create additional classes.

 !!!danger
 It is NOT recommended to send your requests without connector.
 Be aware of the [downsides](#downsides).